🔢Percentage Calculator

 How do I calculate what percentage one number is of another?

-Divide the first number by the second number, then multiply by 100.
-For example, to find what percentage 30 is of 120: (30 / 120) x 100 = 25%.
-This works for any ratio you want to express as a percent.
+Divide the part by the whole and multiply by 100.
+For example, to find what percentage 30 is of 120: (30 / 120) × 100 = 25%.
+This works for any ratio.
 The result tells you how large the first number is relative to the second, expressed out of 100.
+Use this for test scores, budget shares, survey results, and any composition analysis.

 What is the formula for percentage increase?